-- If you are unsure about a plugin or theme, please ask right away.
-We want to be sure that you don’t design your site to be entirely dependent on a plugin that we can’t support.
+- Ask first – If you are unsure about a plugin or theme, please ask right away.
+We want to be sure that you don’t design your site to be entirely dependent on a plugin or theme that we can’t support.

 - Custom themes and plugins

 Have you developed a custom WordPress theme or plugin that you would like to use on your Commons blog?
 In most cases, we’re happy to host your code.
 A few special requirements to keep in mind when building for use on the Commons: